 In reviewing the proposed takeover, regulators should recognize that given today’s “connected” economy, and with Google’s capability and intention to generate monetizeable insights from individuals across product categories (health, shopping, financial services, etc.), the deal should not be examined solely within a narrow framework.
 While the acquisition directly bolsters Google’s growing clout in what is called the “connected-health” marketplace, the company understands that the move is also designed to maintain its dominance in search, video and other digital marketing applications.
 It’s also a deal that raises privacy concerns, questions about the future direction of the U.S. health system, and what kinds of safeguards—if any at all—will be in place to protect health consumers and patients.

 As health venture capital fund Rock Health explained in a recent report, “Google acquired Fitbit in a deal that gives the tech giant access to troves of personal health data and healthcare partnerships, in addition to health tracking software.”
 Fitbit reports that “28 million active users” worldwide use its wearable device products.
-For Google, Fitbit brings a rich layer of personal data, expertise in fitness tracking software, heart-rate sensors, as well as relationships with health-service and employee-benefit providers.
-Wearable devices can provide a stream of ongoing data on our activities, physical condition, geolocation and more.
+For Google, Fitbit brings (link is external) a rich layer of personal data, expertise in fitness (link is external) tracking software, heart-rate sensors, as well as relationships with health-service and employee-benefit providers.
+Wearable devices can provide a stream (link is external)of ongoing data on our activities, physical condition, geolocation and more.

 Fitbit has also “made a number of moves to expand its Health Services division,” such as its 2018 acquisition of Twine Health, a “chronic disease management platform.”
 In 2018, it also unveiled a “connected health platform that enables payers and health systems to deliver personalized coaching” to individuals.
 The company’s Fitbit Health Solutions division is working with more than 100 insurance companies in the U.S., and “both government sponsored and private plans” work with the company.
 Fitbit Premium was launched last year, which “mines consumer data to provide personalized health insights” for health care delivery.
 According to Business Insider Intelligence, “Fitbit plans to use the Premium service to get into the management of costly chronic conditions like diabetes, sleep apnea, and hypertension.”
 The company has dozens of leading “enterprises” and “Fortune 500” companies as customers.
 It also works with thousands of app developers and other third parties (think Google’s dominance in the app marketplace, such as its Play store).
 Fitbit has conducted research to understand “the relationship between activity and mood” of people, which offers an array of insights that has applications for health and numerous other “vertical” markets.